 1. Course availability

 As we noted above, it can be difficult to enroll in the courses you need at a community college.
 Popular degree programs, like those is nursing and healthcare, can get full fast and courses are often unavailable when you need them.
 In contrast, all courses at StraighterLine are available 24/7.
 You can simply enroll and start earning college credit today.
 Online courses win.

 In a traditional classroom course you are going to have to complete lessons and papers on deadline and show up for class and exams at appointed times.
 Online classes at traditional schools often follow the similar schedules as those offered in classrooms which can cause conflicts and slow the progress on your degree.
 With StraighterLine online courses, you can complete general education courses at your own pace and on your own time.
 If something comes up at work, you can take an extra week to prepare for a paper or exam - or pick up your pace when you need to get a course complete by a deadline.
 For flexibility, online courses win.

 The cost of college is the #1 issue facing most college students today.
-So it makes sense that there's a lot of buzz just around the suggestion of a free community college education.
-Currently, the average cost of a community college is $3,264 (2013-2014).
-Compared with your local community college tuition, you save more than half with StraighterLine - and you can complete the courses according to your schedule, allowing you to avoid conflicts with your job or family life.
+Compared with taking all your classes at local community college tuition, you can save more than half with StraighterLine - and you can complete the courses according to your schedule, allowing you to avoid conflicts with your job or family life.